-A second Branch, IAIA-Japan was approved at the midterm meeting in Valencia, Spain, November 2002.
+A pilot Branch, IAIA Ireland-UK was approved at the midterm Board meeting in 2005.

 2.6 Language Services

 In 2001, IAIA created a Task Force to study multi-linguistic services to enable IAIA to cater for other major language needs within our global membership reach.
 Viable and effective options in working toward our organizational goals are being canvassed and assessed.
 The most productive arrangement continues to evolve and will be defined with the benefit of experience and being proactive as an organization.
 Currently, the Board has agreed on a pragmatic approach; that is, not to try to translate everything but to focus on priorities such as the membership brochure and special publications.
 The Board seeks translations partners.